Volunteer Tennessee board and staff during our Fall 2017 board Retreat in Chattanooga

 Secretary: Eileen Wollam, Nashville, recently retired as the RSVP Outreach Coordinator at FiftyForward, a non-profit in Nashville that helps people 50 years and older live fuller, more productive lives with a sense of dignity and self worth.
 Eileen volunteers with Nashville in Harmony and has a certification in Volunteer Management from the Center for Nonprofit Management.
 Eileen also has significant experience in technical publications editing.
 Eileen also chairs the Board Development committee.

-Treasurer: Amy Walter, Nashville, is currently the Volunteer Programs Manager at the Nashville Zoo.
-She has also worked at other human and social services agencies such as Nashville CARES and the Community Resource Center.
+Treasurer: Amy Walter, Nashville, is currently the Volunteer and Community Engagement Manager at Cheekwood Estate and Gardens.
+She has also worked at the Nashville Zoo and human and social services agencies such as Nashville CARES and the Community Resource Center.
 Amy also has over 20 years of experience with communications and media.
 She is a member of the Volunteer Administrators Network and volunteers with Hands On Nashville.